 In accordance with the present invention, such a system can be provided by using a method and arrangement which is a condensation of the required channels provided to time division switching by distribution of the channels instead of the usual dedicated channel 25 method.
-In this system, a channel memory is created and provided to provide for control of which terminal equipments are allotted which channels (on a per call memory has 96 locations and each location stores the associated equipment which has been allocated that channel.
+In this system, a channel memory is created and provided to provide for control of which terminal equipments are allotted which channels (on a per call basis).
+In the hereinafter disclosed system, the channel memory has 96 locations and each location stores the associated equipment which has been allocated that channel.
 The control of the channel memory (data update) is performed by a call processor unit (CPU) when connections are established or removed.
-The 35 FIGS. 2 and 3; and memory, however, also constantly is cyclically read and the associated equipment is given a channel transmit and receive pulse as long as its identity is stored in the memory.
+The memory, however, also constantly is cyclically read and the associated equipment is given a channel transmit and receive pulse as long as its identity is stored in the memory.
 The distribution of these pulses is actually a decode of the memory read out, with the latter being 40 stored external to the memory for a specified time.
 Each equipment decodes this data to see if it corresponds to its identity.
 If it does, that equipment is enabled as long as the storage contains its identity.

-to provide an improved switching technique for connecting several pulse code modulated channels in a typical PCM system for conferencing.
+Accordingly, it is an object of the present invention 45 to provide an improved switching technique for connecting several pulse code modulated channels in a typical PCM system for conferencing.

-More particularly, another object is to provide an improved switching and transmission technique for use 50 in such a PCM system for reducing the common equipment required for a specified number of terminations using a method and arrangement of channel allocation.
+More particularly, another object is to provide an in such a PCM system for reducing the common equipment required for a specified number of terminations using a method and arrangement of channel allocation.